Folic Acid Foods: Top 10 Sources for a Healthy Diet

 Folic Acid for the Elderly

 As we age, our bodies may have a harder time absorbing nutrients, including folic acid.
 Low levels of folic acid have been associated with an increased risk of cognitive decline and dementia in the elderly [2].
-Therefore, it is important for older adults to consume adequate amounts of folic acid through their diet.
+Therefore, older adults need to consume adequate amounts of folic acid through their diet.
 Foods high in folic acid include leafy greens, legumes, and fortified cereals.

 Folic Acid in Individuals with Genetic Variations